bardius/BardisCMS/README.md

 1. You need to do a git clone of the git repo
 git clone

-2. Create the a new folder called uploads within your web directory if not existing (with write rights)

-3. Install composer
+2. Install composer
 http://getcomposer.org/download/

 3. Install packagist (https://packagist.org)
 curl -s http://getcomposer.org/installer | php

 4. Setup your virtual host (see details in relevant section below).
-Tip: Remember to create the log folder that you added in the virtual host settings (if you did set one).

 5. Setup a database and provide the details to the app/config/parameters.yml file (see details in relevant section below).
 Tip: Additionally in the same file you have to set the paths for sass, compass and java for each environment.

-6. Change the memory limit in your php.ini to 512M if possible
+6. Change the memory limit in your php.ini to 128M or more if required

 7. Set the intl PHP extension as enabled if not already (Symfony2 requirement)